iTamilan/AppBox-iOSFramework/README.md

 ## Integrate the SDK (using Cocoapods)

-[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Mobile Center in your projects.
+[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AppBox in your projects.
 To learn how to setup CocoaPods for your project, visit [the official CocoaPods website](http://cocoapods.org/).

 1. Add the following to your podfile to include all services into your app.
 This will pull in AppBox SDK.